Midtrans/Midtrans-Magento2/README.md

 >Note: You can use different Midtrans Account for every Snap model payment method, should configure the access-key in Optional section `“Use another Midtrans account”`.
 If the optional access-key is empty, the plugins will automatically use access key on Basic Settings.

+>INFO: BCA Klikpay only can use in Snap payment integration

 If you need custom configuration you can feel free to change the default configuration with the following fields